wilsonfreitas/rbcb/README.md

 ## Install

-This package is only available to install from github using devtools:
+This package is available to install from github using devtools:

 ```r
 devtools::install_github('wilsonfreitas/rbcb')